sayedmck/mck-l7-project/readme.md

 # Playwright Framework
-This repository contains playwright framework for ui/api test autmation
+This repository contains playwright framework for ui/api test autmation using TypeScript

 ## Usage